pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/aws-eks.md

 ## Monitor

-You can access the `monitor_endpoint` address (printed in outputs) using your web browser to view monitoring metrics.
+You can access the `<monitor-dns>:3000` address (printed in outputs) using your web browser to view monitoring metrics.

 The initial Grafana login credentials are: